-During the audit process, the auditors cannot simply rely on the information that the accountants present.
+During the audit process, the auditors cannot simply rely on the accountants’ information.
 Auditors need to check the authenticity of the information presented to ensure that the financial statements have no material misstatements.

 Vouching tends to be one of the most primitive points of concern in the audit planning phase.
 It helps auditors determine the scope of work involved and the ground they need to cover to ensure that they can gather reasonable evidence based on which they can issue their opinion.

-Therefore, the process of vouching tends to be one of the crucial phases of the audit process, which helps auditors gather reasonable evidence.
+Therefore, vouching tends to be one of the crucial phases of the audit process, which helps auditors gather reasonable evidence.

 Types and Sources of Vouching

-There are two types of vouchers that are used by auditors during the auditing process.
+Auditors use two types of vouchers during the auditing process.
 They can either be primary or collaterals.

-- Primary Vouchers: These are the original copies of the vouchers that the company uses.
+- Primary Vouchers: These are the original copies of the company’s vouchers.